plone/training/docs/volto_customization/styling.md

 </div>
 ```

-Go ahead and add classNames in your `css/less` files
+Go ahead and add classNames in your `css/less` files.
+Create a file name `styles.less` inside `components/` folder and copy the styles below.
+Make sure to import this file into `index.js`.

 ```{code-block} less
 :force: true